 And these limitations do more than just harsh seniors’ good vibes.
 Unable to treat with pot in their own homes, these residents must consider moving or using other, potentially addictive, treatments.

 So it’s clear seniors use pot for their health.
 But how much do seniors benefit from medical marijuana?

-A recent study done by the National Institute of Health looked at weed use in seniors.
+A study done by the National Institute of Health looked at weed use in seniors.
 All those involved started medical weed treatment at the beginning of the study.
 These patients needed treatment for issues like chronic pain or cancer.
 They underwent six months of treatment with cannabis.